-4.21 The application site is located in Flood Zone 1 (low probability of flooding).
-The application confirms that with respect to surface water run-off drainage this would be directed to sustainable drainage systems utilising an underground tank and soakaways.
-A private system will pump foul drainage to the public sewer in York Road.
-No comments have been received from Yorkshire Water and the relevant Internal Drainage Board has not objected to the drainage proposals subject to the inclusion in any permission of conditions requiring further detailed schemes for both foul and surface water.
+4.17 The application site is located in Flood Zone 1 (low probability of flooding).
+The application confirms that foul water will be connected to the public sewer in York Road and it is anticipated that this will be via the new system proposed for the development on land to the north (application number 2018/1346/FULM found elsewhere on this agenda).
+With respect to surface water run-off drainage this would be directed to sustainable drainage systems utilising soakaways.
+Notwithstanding the letter of objection suggesting existing problems with flooding and sewerage, no concerns or objections have been raised by consultees subject to the inclusion in any permission of conditions requiring further detailed schemes for both foul and surface water.